QA Overview| Hitchhikers Platform

 There are generally four types of QA you’ll need to complete prior to launch: Browser Testing, Search Quality, UI, and Analytics Testing.

 Browser & Device Testing

-The first phase of QA requires you to test your Answers experience on a few different browser types (Chrome, Safari, Firefox, Internet Explorer, etc.) and make sure the experience performs consistently across each browser that you test.
+The first phase of QA requires you to test your search experience on a few different browser types (Chrome, Safari, Firefox, Internet Explorer, etc.) and make sure the experience performs consistently across each browser that you test.
 You will be testing different types of devices (Androids, iPhones, tablets, etc.) and various browsers on those devices.
 For example, you may test in Safari and Google Chrome on an iPhone, or in Google Chrome and Firefox on an Android.

-The second phase of QA focuses on the actual search quality of your Answers experience.
+The second phase of QA focuses on the actual search quality of your search experience.
 You will assess the results that are returned for a given query and the performance of the algorithm itself.
 For example, after entering a number of queries, you may decide that Menu Item entities should be more prevalent and you want Menu Item results to appear first in Universal search.
 Or perhaps you want to hide FAQs from appearing when someone searches for Restaurants.